Advertiser disclosure

 Earning potential

 Additionally, starting salary doesn’t always tell the whole story.
-Some jobs may pay more because they demand more hours and less flexibility than others.
+Some jobs may pay more because they demand more hours and less flexibility than others or come with other concerns like safety risks.
 On top of that, it’s important to consider the benefit of choosing a career that you’re passionate about.
-In addition to making work more enjoyable, you can also be promoted more quickly and therefore earn more than in a boring job with a higher starting salary.
+In addition to making work more enjoyable, you may also be promoted more quickly and therefore earn more than in a stale job with a higher starting salary.

 Learn more: What is the average starting salary out of college?